betonix/module-react-native-to-be-integrate-on-native/README.md

 ###  Publishing

 1. Run `yarn run build-android-bundle` to create the bundle
-2. Run `./gradlew :SellingCartLibrary:assembleRelease` to generate the .aar
+2. Run `cd android && ./gradlew :MyModuleLibrary:assembleRelease` to generate the .aar
-3. The artifact will be available at `android/SellingCartLibrary/build/outputs/aar/`.
+3. The artifact will be available at `android/MyModuleLibrary/build/outputs/aar/`.